ThushanKavishka/HelloAngular/README.md

 # HelloAngular
-Display "Hello" using Angular2 in the web browser
+Display "Hello" using Angular2 in the Web Browser...